 I suppose that it was inevitable; as Manhattan became more populated (and more expensive), people would inevitably begin to gentrify Harlem.
 Gentrification means a lot of different things to different people, but to me it means “a crapload of sushi restaurants have opened up” (not sure that one’s in the Oxford dictionary).

 As a decent sushi restaurant in Harlem, Jado was bound to generate interest, and it was with that in mind that I saddled up and journeyed north of the wall to see what all the hype is about.

 Jado is an open concept restaurant, with a setup that caters more to families and groups; Mrs. Sushi Legend and I actually sat in a six person booth, which was about as romantic as you might expect.
 That said, I was specifically impressed by the menu; as readers of my “solid signs/pet peeves” might know, a menu filled with unique and interesting fish is always a good sign.
 Jado, for instance, had Uni from Hokkaido and Boston (pictured right), Ise Ebi (spiny lobster pictured below right) and Barracuda (pictured below that on the right).

-The food is good - not great.
+The food is good – not great.
 The sushi chef is ex of Sushi Yasaka, a popular sushi restaurant that I enjoyed about 40 blocks south.
-That being said, I expected a bit more from the rice; unfortunately, it was a bit stale and lacked essential vinegar (or at least the taste of vinegar).
-The maki overdoes the rice, with our hamachi being barely noticeable (bottom right).
+I expected more from the rice; unfortunately, it was ran stale and lacked essential vinegar (or at least the taste of vinegar).
+The maki overdoes the rice, with our hamachi being barely noticeable.

 Would I make a special trip to Jado again?
 Unlikely.
 But if you’re in the area and looking for something new to try for your family, or to experience some new fish, I would recommend.